 Dan is a member of the firm's corporate compliance and white collar defense team.
 A litigator and trial attorney since 2004, Dan has significant experience in a broad spectrum of civil and criminal disputes, particularly in the areas of commercial litigation, corporate compliance and white collar criminal matters, internal and governmental investigations, healthcare fraud defense, False Claims Act defense, and employment litigation.

 In recognition of his litigation and trial skills, Dan earned an award for Excellence in Trial Advocacy from the International Academy of Trial Lawyers.
-Dan was also selected through peer-review surveys for inclusion in The Best Lawyers in America© 2020 for his work in healthcare litigation.
-In addition, he is a five-time recipient of the Rising Star award from Super Lawyers for his work in the areas of General Litigation, White Collar Criminal Defense, and Employment Litigation.
+Dan was also selected through peer-review surveys for inclusion in The Best Lawyers in America© 2020 and 2021 for his work in healthcare litigation.
+He is recognized by Chambers USA – America's Leading Lawyers for Business among the top ranked healthcare lawyers in Alabama.
+In addition, he is a five-time recipient of the Rising Star award from Super Lawyers for his work in the areas of General Litigation, White Collar Criminal Defense, and Employment Litigation, and he was listed in 2020 Mid-South Super Lawyers as a Top Rated White Collar Crimes Attorney.

 Dan received his law degree, with honors, from Notre Dame Law School in 2004, where he was a member of the national moot-court trial team.
 He received his undergraduate degree from UCLA in 2000.
 Before returning to his hometown of Birmingham in 2010, Dan was a litigator at Dykema in Michigan.